-Children with SEND are identified by one of three assessment routes all of which are part of the overall approach to monitoring progress of all pupils:
+Children with a SENDs are identified by one of three assessment routes all of which are part of the overall approach to monitoring progress of all pupils (please see SENDs Flowchart: Appendix 2):

-• The progress of every child is monitored at termly pupil progress meetings.
-Where children are identified as not making progress in spite of Quality First Teaching they are discussed with the SENDL and school leadership team and a plan of action is agreed.

-• Class teachers are continually aware of children's learning.
-If they observe that a child, as recommended by the 2014 Code of Practice, is making less than expected progress, given their age and individual circumstances, they will seek to identify a cause.
-This can be characterised by progress which:

-- o is significantly slower than that of their peers starting from the same baseline - o fails to match or better the child's previous rate of progress - o fails to close the attainment gap between the child and their peers
+- The progress of every child is monitored at pupil progress and pupil performance meetings.
+Where children are identified as not making progress in spite of 'Quality First Teaching' they are discussed with the School Welfare Coordinator (SWC) or Trust SENDs Leader (TSENDsL) and school leadership team and a plan of action is agreed. - Class teachers are continually aware of children's learning.
+If they observe that a child, as recommended by the 2015 Code of Practice, is making less than expected progress, given their age and individual circumstances, they will seek to identify a cause.
+This can be characterised by progress which: - o is significantly slower than that of their peers starting from the same baseline; - fails to match or better the child's previous rate of progress; - o fails to close the attainment gap between the child and their peers;

-Parents sometimes ask us to look more closely at their child's learning.
+Parents/carers sometimes ask us to look more closely at their child's learning.
 We take all parental requests seriously and investigate them all.
-Frequently, the concern can be addressed by Quality First Teaching and/or some parental support.
-If resulting from this investigation a child does not resume to make excepted progress and the meet the criteria set out in the Definition of SEND (Appendix 1), then the child is placed on our SEND register.
+Frequently, the concern can be addressed by Quality First Teaching and/or some parental/carer support.
+If resulting from this investigation a child does not resume to make excepted progress and meets the criteria set out in the Definition of SENDs (Appendix 1), then the child is placed on our SENDs register.

-Although the school can identify special educational needs, and make provision to meet those needs, we do not offer diagnoses.
-Parents are advised to contact their GP if they think their child may have ASD or ADHD or some other disability.
+Although the school may identify special educational needs, and make provision to meet those needs, we do not offer diagnoses.
+Parents/carers are advised to contact their GP if they think their child may have a specific learning difficulty such as ASD or ADHD or disability.